-Bulk Green Tea Benefits
+Shop Green Tea Below

 Catechins- Catechins are a category of polyphenols.
 In green tea, catechins are present in significant quantities, more specifically; epicatechin (EC), epigallocatechin (EGC), epicatechin gallate (ECG) and epigallocatechin gallate (EGCG).
 EGCG makes up about 10-50% of the total catechin content and appears to be the most powerful of the catechins – with antioxidant activity about 25-100 times more potent than vitamins C and E. A cup of green tea may provide 10-40mg of polyphenols and has antioxidant activity greater than a serving of broccoli, spinach, carrots or strawberries.

 Green teas have long been enjoyed for their health-giving qualities as well as their unique and often subtle flavor. amusingly the aroma and taste can be quite different from one another.
-The color of the liquor can range from a bright jade green to a pale yellow and is best when drink without any additions.
+The color of the liquor can range from a bright jade green to a pale yellow and is best when consumed without any additions.